cjones-87/TheBlueprintBoilerplate/README.md

 # <span style="color:indigo;">The Blueprint Boilerplate</span>

-The Blueprint Boilerplate is a full-stack boilerplate template that provides a solid foundation for building web applications.
+The Blueprint Boilerplate is a full-stack eCommerce boilerplate template that provides a solid foundation for building eCommerce web applications.
 It includes out-of-the-box essential features such as:

 - CRUD (Create, Read, Update, Delete) express routes for products and users
 - authenticated routes for accessing personal information of logged-in users